jan-revay/initPC/README.md

 ## TODO

+1. MERGE Dotfiles and initPC together - and name it state0
+   - try disabling git ignore in state0 folder
 1. Merge and deprecate the InitNewPC repo InitPC repo on org GitHub and initAndroid repo (and my_pc_setup repo and all repos of this type I've created).
 1. Merge with LogidCfg repo